rickyy-yy/Beginner-Python-Projects/README.md

-# Python Projects
+# Beginner Python Projects

-Repo for random Python 3.0 projects I decide to make.
+  Some extremely basic Python projects that all run in the console window.